Over 54,000 students secure admission in DU colleges | Education

 The university has said candidates who fail to pay the admission fees by Tuesday will not be able to participate in any subsequent Common Seat Allocation System (CSAS) rounds.

-At Delhi University, admissions to 79 undergraduate programmes across 67 colleges, departments and centres are being done through the Common University Entrance Test (CUET) scores for the first time.
+At DU, admissions to 79 undergraduate programmes across 67 colleges, departments and centres are being done on the basis of the Common University Entrance Test (CUET) scores for the first time.

-Till last year, admissions used to be done through merit lists based on Class 12 marks, which saw skyrocketing cut-offs.
+Till last year, admissions were done through merit lists based on Class 12 marks, which saw skyrocketing cut-offs.
 The university used to announce up to seven cut-off lists every year.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)